arduino/render-docs-github-action/README.md

 ## 💻 Usage

-This Github action can be imported into your own workflow via `uses` property:
+This Github workflow can be imported into your own workflow via `uses` property:
-`- uses: arduino/render-docs-github-action@main`
+`arduino/render-docs-github-action/.github/workflows/render-docs.yml`
 The minimal arguments that it needs are `source-path` and `target-path`.

 Here is a minimal workflow to render documentation in your own repository: